nocomplexity/securitybydesign/threatmodeling/threatmodeling_intro.md

 short_title: Threat Modeling
 ---

+### Introduction
-Threat Modeling is about identifying security risks early by thinking like an attacker.

-Threat modelling is a proactive and holistic approach to identifying, analysing, and addressing potential threats and risks within a system or application.
-It focuses on understanding how an attacker might exploit weaknesses and on implementing measures to mitigate those risks at an early stage.
+Threat modeling is about identifying security risks early by thinking like an attacker.
+It is a proactive and holistic approach to identifying, analysing, and addressing potential threats and risks within a system or application.
+The process focuses on understanding how an attacker might exploit weaknesses and on implementing measures to mitigate those risks at an early stage.
 By doing so, it supports informed decision-making around application security.

-Beyond producing a model diagram, the threat modelling process also delivers a prioritised set of security improvements.
+Beyond producing a model diagram, the threat modeling process also delivers a prioritised set of security improvements.
 These enhancements can be applied across multiple stages of development, including conception, requirements gathering, design, and implementation.

-Threat modelling is a fundamental component of Security by Design and supports the following objectives:
+As a fundamental component of Security by Design, threat modeling ensures that security considerations are not an afterthought but an integral part of the engineering lifecycle.

+### Learning Objectives

+By the end of this section, you will be able to:

-* Detecting issues early in the software development life cycle (SDLC)
+- Detect issues early in the software development life cycle (SDLC)
-* Identifying and defining system security requirements
+- Identify and define system security requirements
-* Establishing a structured approach to addressing both requirements and existing weaknesses
+- Establish a structured approach to addressing both requirements and existing weaknesses
-* Anticipating attack vectors, including those specific to CMS platforms or unique system characteristics
+- Anticipate attack vectors, including those specific to CMS platforms or unique system characteristics
-* Maintaining a proactive stance to stay ahead of potential attackers
+- Maintain a proactive stance to stay ahead of potential attackers
-* Understanding threat actors by considering their motivations, skills, and capabilities
+- Understand threat actors by considering their motivations, skills, and capabilities

+---

+## Sections

 :::{toc}
 :context: children